ABOUT US...

 APS Awards

-Although we are amateurs, we aim to stage productions of the highest possible standard of excellence and professionalism and we nearly always enter our productions for adjudication by the National Operatic and Dramatic Association (NODA) and the Rose Bowl Awards.
-Audiences and adjudicators are highly appreciative of our hard work (in December 2021, our production of Witness for the Prosecution, directed by John Crabtree, was immediately awarded a Certificate of Excellence by Graham Liverton, the NODA Regional Councillor), and over the years our productions have won a number of other awards.
+Although we are amateurs, we aim to stage productions of the highest possible standard of excellence and professionalism and we nearly always enter our productions for adjudication by the National Operatic and Dramatic Association (NODA) and the Rose Bowl.
+Audiences and adjudicators are highly appreciative of our hard work, and over the years our productions have won a number of awards.

 2023 Rose Bowl Bevan Brittan LLP Solicitors Award for Best Actor